Fortis FC

 Fortis Football Club (Bengali: ফর্টিস ফুটবল ক্লাব) is a Bangladeshi professional football club based in Badda, Dhaka.
 They compete in the Bangladesh Football League, the top flight of Bangladesh football, having gained promotion as the 2021–22 Bangladesh Championship League winners.

-Despite being a based in Dhaka, the club gives priority to players from Chittagong Division as majority of its owners are from the port city.
+Despite being based in Dhaka, the club gives priority to players from Chittagong Division as majority of its owners are from the port city.
 The club also runs the Fortis Academy Team, which competes in the Bangladesh Championship League.

 History

 Establishment

 In 2020, Fortis Group established Fortis Sports Academy Limited as part of their football development project, the club president Shahin Hasan stated that the club's main purpose is to establish academies all around the country in order to create a pipeline of future international players.
 Before its league journey set about, the club established the Fortis Football Academy.
 On 4 February 2020, Bangladesh Football Federation gave the green signal for the club to directly enter professional football through the Bangladesh Championship League, without having to play through the semi-professional lower divisions in Dhaka.